 It is located only about three minutes’ walking distance from the Duomo.
 The Piazza Della Repubblica – which is translated as “Republic Square” has endured much change and has undergone massive reconstruction since its medieval beginnings.

 Today, the highlight of this central hub is the iconic carousel that sits in its center.
 Here you can also find amazing restaurants around to enjoy a high-quality meal.

 3. Continue to explore Florence’s Museums

-But if you are a museum buff, the good news is that you have many options of amazing museums in Florence to consider visiting.
+But if you are a museum buff, the good news is that you have many options for amazing museums in Florence to consider visiting.
 Here is the list of all the museums in Florence for you to consider:

 - Leonardo Interactive Museum